Skip to main content

 To ensure you are kept up to date with the latest inspiration sign up for our newsletter and follow us on social media.

-If you missed last week's Project of the Week with the historic York Theatre Royal click here to see more
+If you missed last week's Project of the Week with the flamboyant retro interiors of Clare Gaskin's 'Surrey Fun House' click here to see more

 Entries were received, finalists deliberated and the winners of the SBID International Design Awards 2017 have been announced!
 Click here to see the full list.